- Available statewide in VIC

 Victoria recorded the highest GP bulk billing rate of any state or territory at 89.4% for the November 2025 to January 2026 quarter (Department of Health), up 13.2 percentage points year-on-year and the largest improvement in the country.
 The jump reflects the Bulk Billing Practice Incentive Program that launched on 1 November 2025.
 Even at that strong statewide rate, individual practice billing varies, and telehealth offers a consistent fully bulk billed pathway for eligible Medicare patients regardless of suburb.

-The 89.4% figure for Victoria is the highest of any state or territory and reflects all GP attendances in the November 2025 to January 2026 quarter, as reported by the Australian Institute of Health and Welfare.
+The 89.4% figure for Victoria is the highest of any state or territory and reflects all GP attendances in the November 2025 to January 2026 quarter, as reported by the Australian Department of Health, Disability and Ageing.
 NewDoc consultations are bulk billed for every eligible Medicare cardholder, so the state-level distribution does not affect what you pay for a NewDoc consult.

 Geography and GP access in VIC